Uzarel/Heart-of-Mathematics/README.md

 # Heart of Mathematics

 “*Heart of mathematics*” is an interactive playground in which you will experience the infinite beauty of the patterns behind times tables, circles and fractals.
+Here is a short [preview video](https://youtu.be/_BiAqXCkpPA) of the playground book running on an iPad.

 This is my entry for a [WWDC 2018 scholarship](https://developer.apple.com/wwdc/scholarships/).
 Be sure to check out the other amazing [entries on GitHub](https://github.com/wwdc/2018)!

 ## Screenshots